btrask/stronglink/README.md

 StrongLink - a searchable, syncable, content-addressable notetaking system
 ==========================================================================

 StrongLink is a notetaking/blogging system that supports search and sync.
 You can use content addresses (hash links) to link between entries, regardless of where they were created or where they're being viewed.
-Entries can't be edited after they've been written, which you can think of like writing in ink.
+Currently, entries can't be edited after they've been written, which you can think of like writing in ink.

 A raw hash link in StrongLink looks like this: